ubermanu/sveltekit-websocket/README.md

 # @ubermanu/sveltekit-websocket

 This is a small websocket plugin for SvelteKit.
-It uses [socket.io](https://socket.io/) under the hood.
+It uses [ws](https://github.com/websockets/ws) under the hood.

 ## Install

-Install the package and its peer dependencies:
+Install the package:

-    pnpm install @ubermanu/sveltekit-websocket socket.io socket.io-client -D
+    pnpm install @ubermanu/sveltekit-websocket -D

 ## Usage